-Happy Spring Equinox, for all of you in the Northern Hemisphere!
+Happy Spring Equinox, for all of our friends down under!

 There are many ways that we could celebrate this beautiful and powerful time, but here are just a few:

 In the Celtic tradition, birch trees are believed to represent and hold the magical properties of rebirth, renewal and growth.
 Drinking birch water would be a great way to take in these energies, as we step into this time of beginnings.
 Birch water has also become a popular health drink recently, as it brings us cleansing and refreshment.
 Before consuming, set an intention to acquire these qualities within, and in your life.
 Cheers!